 The first stimulus package was called CARES which is an acronym for Coronavirus Aid, Relief, and Economic Security.
-The proposed second stimulus package is called HEALS which is an acronym for Health, Economic Assistance, Liability Protection, and Schools.
-If and when the second stimulus check is issued, McConnell said it will be the last one.
+The second stimulus package is called HEALS which is an acronym for Health, Economic Assistance, Liability Protection, and Schools.

 A check will be sent to people based on their annual income and number of dependents.
 The payment is not taxable and people can use it to pay for food, housing, clothing, or however they want to purchase.

 The stimulus package extends the federal eviction moratorium through January 31, 2021, and offers $25 billion in rental assistance.

 In addition to the $600 stimulus checks, the bill includes an extra $300 a week in unemployment aid.
 While the $300 is a small amount, notice that this is extra for those who have lost their jobs, and the relief package was set to expire.
 Unemployed payments will continue through March 14, 2021.

 There will be an extension for contractual and self-employed workers through the Pandemic Unemployment Assistance (PUA) program/